vwvw25/Minority-Report-System/architecture/Resilience-and-dependency-strategy.md

   - `MEEL_down` → ended log missing

 - **Observability**
-  These provenance fields (`source_used_*`, `degraded_reasons`) may be kept internal, but they allow ops to quickly diagnose whether degradation was due to cohorts, attribution, clustering, etc.
+  These provenance fields (`source_used_*`, `degraded_reasons`) may be kept internal but allow ops to quickly diagnose whether degradation was due to cohorts, attribution, clustering, etc.

-This approach guarantees that **finalised rows always exist** (no 500s) while clearly signalling to downstreams when confidence is reduced.
+This guarantees that **finalised rows always exist** while clearly signalling when confidence is reduced.

----

-## 9. Operational Run-Book
+### Recovery Procedures

 - **External feed down** → pipeline continues, attribution degrades; backfill and rerun attribution when feed recovers.
 - **Cluster model error** → route to mock/bypass clustering; hydrate still shows detection rows.